On this page

 The Emeritus Professor Collette Tayler Excellence in Educational Leadership Award

-This award recognises an educational leader, early childhood service, or an approved service provider that has led their educators and teachers to significantly improve the quality of their learning and teaching practices, with a focus on intentional teaching practices to achieve improved outcomes for Victorian children and their families.
+This award recognises an educational leader, early childhood service, or an approved provider.
+They have led their educators and teachers to significantly improve the quality of their learning and teaching practices.
+They focus on intentional teaching practices to improve outcomes for Victorian children and their families.

 Aunty Rose Bamblett Koorie Early Years Legacy Award

-This award recognises one or more early childhood service/s that are demonstrating holistic service provision that engages Aboriginal children and families.
-The service builds Aboriginal perspectives and amplifies the voices and experiences of Koorie families and local community members through partnerships that enable self-determination.
+This award recognises an early childhood service that provides holistic support that engages Aboriginal children and families.
+They embed Aboriginal perspectives and strengthen the voices of Koorie families and local community members through partnerships that support self-determination.

 Educator of the Year Award